 Known for the Cowboys, the TV series of the same name and, of course, shopping malls, Dallas frequently receives no more than a quick glance from travelers.
 As the rest of the pack heads for Austin or Houston, those who choose to hop on flights to Dallas will find the city boasts unique museums, a roaring nightlife, and plenty of shopping opportunities.
-Whether you are in town on business or just looking to get a taste of Dallas in two days, we’ve come up with a 48-hour itinerary that is sure to keep you busy in the city comprised of skyscrapers rising up from the flat Texas prairie.
+Whether you’re in town on business or just looking to get a taste of Dallas in two days, we’ve come up with a 48-hour itinerary that’s sure to keep you busy.

 Day 1 in Dallas

-Since you are in Dallas, you’ll need a breakfast the size of the state to accomplish all of the day’s activities.
+Since you are in Texas, you’ll need a breakfast the size of the state to accomplish all of the day’s activities the second your cheap flights to Dallas land.
 Begin at Norma’s Café, a hometown institution for Texas home cooking since 1956.
-The Proud server of “eNORMAus” breakfasts, the Country Breakfast is just that: two eggs with chicken, fried steak and creamy gravy.
+The Proud server of “eNORMAus” breakfasts, their Country Breakfast option includes just that: two eggs with chicken, fried steak, and creamy gravy.
 These large, rib-sticking breakfasts will tide you over for touring until dinner.

-No need to feel guilty post dinner – you can work it off the Texas way by line dancing at Gilley’s Dallas.
-The legendary honky-tonk establishment provides a fine place to hear country music, dance and grab a beer.
-Just south of Dallas, Gilley’s was founded in 1971 by country singer Mickey Gilley.
-It boasts a 90,000 square foot dance floor too to get your boots tapping.
+No need to feel guilty post-dinner – you can work it off the Texas way by line dancing at Gilley’s Dallas.
+The legendary honky-tonk establishment provides a fine place to hear country music, dance, and grab a beer.
+Just south of Dallas, Gilley’s was an older venue reopened in 1971 by country singer Mickey Gilley.
+The dance floor is over 90,000 square feet, so get your dancing boots ready.

 Day 2 in Dallas